2015 Registration will commence on Tuesday, January 6, 2015 and received Monday through Friday between the hours of 9:00 a.m. and 3:00p.m.

 Vocal – Vocal communication is required for expressing or exchanging ideas by means of spoken words, conveying detailed or important instructions to others accurately, loudly, or quickly.

-Hearing Ability to hear in normal audio range with or without correction.
+Hearing: Hear in normal audio range with or without correction.

 Submit an Internal Employee Transfer Request form, cover letter, and resume to the Department of Human Resources.